LIVE CLASSES

 Fundamentals of Creature Design: How to Create Successful Concepts Using Functionality, Anatomy, Color, Shape & Scale

-For more experienced artists who are into drawing creepy creatures.
+For more experienced artists who are into creating their own creatures.
 This book is EPIC.
 I learned a lot from it.
 Full of fundamentals for beginning creature designers, advanced concepts, and lots of inspiring art.

 Ed Emberley's Drawing Book of Animals